Polynomial Voting Rules: The Voting Model

-\quad The next important question is how $N_t$ ``fluctuates'' around its growth trajectory $((\al+1) t)^{\frac{1}{1+\al}}$; specifically, how to establish large-deviation bounds on $N_t$.
-These bounds are provided in the next theorem, along with a corollary that confirms $N_t$'s concentration around its growth trajectory, for large $t$.
-(These results are useful to the proof of Theorem \ref{thm:1} (iii), and also to the study of the stability of the bidder shares in Section \ref{sc3}.)
+\quad Even more important is the question, how does $N_t$ ``fluctuate'' around its growth trajectory $((\al+1) t)^{\frac{1}{1+\al}}$; specifically, how to establish large-deviation bounds on $N_t$?
+This is addressed in the next theorem, along with a corollary that confirms $N_t$'s concentration around its growth trajectory, for large $t$.

 \begin{theorem}[Large deviations for $N_t$] Define a function $f_\al(\cdot)$,